Dementia Awareness

 Park Theatre

-Pre-covid the Park Theatre ran regular dementia friendly showings of their plays, accompanied by a dementia friendly guide.
-They have been able to continue their reminiscence drama sessions and free choir for people living with dementia and their carers during lockdown.
-For more information visit their website.
+The Park Theatre run regular dementia friendly showings of their plays, accompanied by a dementia friendly guide.
+They deliver reminiscence drama sessions and free choir for people living with dementia and their carers.
+See below for links to their activities.

 Arts4dementia – Arts for Brain health workshops